MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 		MAX(late_ac_arrival_delay) AS max_late_ac_dly
 FROM delay
 ```
+- Note that taxi_time is not denoted as a delay because every aircraft **has** to have a taxi time, and excess taxi time is always recored under a delay category.
+Regardless, it is still an interesting metric to pull.

 ## DIGGING DEEPER
 ### 4) What were the top 5 most delayed flights?
 ![Figure4](https://github.com/user-attachments/assets/8375620a-68cf-4851-bbd6-109f7aa779b5)